simplicitesoftware/docs/README.md

 }
 ```

 Like categories, the *published* attribute is not mandatory and is by default set to true.
-Also it is not mandatory to specify every language configuration.
+Also, it is not mandatory to specify every language configuration.